ntn-x2/kilt-rewards-importers-exporters/src/imports/README.md

-START_PAGE          # The page to start from MAX_ATTEMPTS        # The max # of attempts upon any request failure before stopping the script RETRY_TIMEOUT       # The # of seconds to wait between attempts upon request failure
+START_PAGE          # The page to start from MAX_ATTEMPTS        # The max # of attempts upon any request failure before stopping the script RETRY_TIMEOUT       # The # of seconds to wait between attempts upon request failure FROM_TIMESTAMP      # The UTC timestamp to start fetching events from TO_TIMESTAMP        # The UTC timestamp to end fetching events to
 ```

 The following variables are required